Does my liability insurance cover my own damage?

 The impact of a claim on your premium is also an important aspect.
 This can account for up to 30%.

-Private liability protects you from the financial consequences of damage to third parties.
+Private liability insurance protects you from the financial consequences of damage to third parties.
 It does not cover your own property.

 FAQ